vaskort/recipe-application/NOTES.md

 ## Starring a recipe

-You can star a recipe from the detailed Recipe view from the star on the top left corner of the image.
+You can star a recipe from the detailed Recipe clicking the star on the top left corner of the image.
-When you can star a recipe the id of the recipe (the index to be more precised) is pushed to a new array called starRecipies, check the userReducer.js.
-Also the favourites are store to localstorage.
+When you star a recipe the id of the recipe (the index to be more precise) is pushed to a new array called starRecipies, check the userReducer.js.
+Also the favourites are stored to localstorage.

-In the recipe list if a recipe is favourites a star will be shown as well in top left corner of the image.
+In the recipe list view if a recipe is favourited a star will be shown as in top left corner of the image.

 The only thing I didn't implement here is to have different favourites for different users.